Artanoah/Java8/Praktikum2-jmh/readme.md

 * Bash, split, head, cut

 Run the benchmarks, let it generate a file output.csv.<br/>
 Run the plot.sh bash script.
 It needs 2 parameters.
-The first parameter is the output.csv with the benchmark data, the second is the number of test objects (8 currently).
+The first parameter is the output.csv with the benchmark data, the second is the number of test objects (8 currently).<br/>
 `./plot.sh sample-output.csv 8`<br/>
 This creates a number of bar charts with gnuplot, called outputN.png.
 It will also create a number of files all beginning with mode-, these files are only needed for the gnuplot calls and can be deleted.